yuliianikolaenko/asl-alphabet-classification/README.md

 # ASL alphabet classification
-## Intro
+## Project disctiption
-Project disctiption: part of the AI course project dedicated to ASL alphabet classification using CNN.
+Project is the part of the AI course project dedicated to ASL alphabet classification using CNN.

+## Goal of the research
-Goal of the research: to apply CNN and ResNet models at the sign language pictures classification.
+Application of the CNN and ResNet models to the sign language pictures classification.
-Team: Yuliia Nikolaenko, Mihaela Grigore, Lara Wagner.

  ## Set Up
+<code>notebook.ipynb</code>: Python code

  ## Data
 [Kaggle Dataset](https://www.kaggle.com/grassknoted/asl-alphabet)